shsiena/shsiena/README.md

-💻 I'm a cybersecurity enthusiast, ethical hard/software hacker and machine learning developer 📚 I'm studying mechatronics engineering at the University of Waterloo 📝 I'm passionate about control systems and automation, cybersecurity, and computer vision 🔭 working with ML, ESP-32s and a burning desire to create thingamabobs and whatchamacallits 🌱 currently learning about neovim
+💻 I'm a cybersecurity enthusiast, ethical hard/software hacker and machine learning developer 📚 I'm studying mechatronics engineering at the University of Waterloo 📝 I'm passionate about control systems and automation, cybersecurity, and computer vision 🔭 armed with Raspberry Pis, ESP-32s and a burning desire to create thingamabobs and whatchamacallits 🌱 currently learning about neovim
-⌨️ I rather like leetcode
+⌨️ rather good at leetcode
 ```

 <hr/>